Blog

 • It’s a Proud Time to Live at the Cedars of Chapel Hill

 Our management company, Life Care Services®, An LCS® Company, was ranked highest in Customer Satisfaction among Senior Living Communities in the J.D.
 Power study.
 This award demonstrates that residents and their families are receiving the care and service they absolutely deserve.
-The award for Highest in Customer Satisfaction among Senior Living Communities encompasses seven individual…
+Learn more about senior living satisfaction at The Cedars.
+The award for Highest in…

 Read more

-• New Year, New You: Keeping Your New Year’s Resolutions
+• Tips for Successfully Keeping Your New Year’s Resolutions

 Most of us have made New Year’s resolutions.
 They might have been in jest, to eat more chocolate, or health-conscious – to lose 20 pounds, or maybe more inclusive – to spend more time with family and friends.
 But whatever those resolutions might have been, keeping them can be tough.
 Only about 20% of Americans follow…